Balkan toadflax

 Frequently Asked Questions

-Yes, they are very common in suburban environments, especially along property lines, roadsides, and in neglected garden beds where the soil has been turned or disturbed.
+Yes, they are very common in suburban areas, especially along fence lines, roadsides, and in neglected garden beds where the soil has been disturbed.

-The easiest way to tell them apart is the leaves.
-Balkan toadflax has broad, heart-shaped leaves that clasp the stem, while Yellow toadflax (Butter-and-eggs) has very narrow, linear leaves that look almost like grass.
+Balkan toadflax has broad, heart-shaped leaves that clasp the stem, while yellow toadflax (Linaria vulgaris) has narrow, linear, grass-like leaves.

 Record Balkan toadflax at your habitat